b-n/cv/data/intro.md

 I am:
 - Born in New Zealand 🇳🇿
-- A permanent resident in The Netherlands 🇳🇱
+- An EU permanent resident in The Netherlands 🇳🇱
 - Open source enthusiast 🦄
 - Knowledge and technology sponge 🧽
 - A pragmatist at heart 💝